Explore and Plot by Vector Layer Attributes

 How can I compute on the attributes of a spatial object?Objectives

 Subset spatial objects using specific attribute values.

-Plot a shapefile, colored by unique attribute values.
+Plot a vector feature, colored by unique attribute values.

 Things You’ll Need To Complete This Episode